garrandall/popular-music-data/tracks/sugar-flo-rida-wynter.md

 Like taffy but classy, get at me.
 Im flyly Let you know I wanna kiss.
 But your lips, theyll do me fine.
-Now baby dont trip with the juicy kind.
+Now baby don't trip with the juicy kind.
 Get, get on the grip, Girl you aint lyin.

 My lips like sugar
 This candy got you sprung
 So call me your sugar
 You love you some
 I'm sweet like
 Da double dee double di
 Sugar